Diversity, Equity and Inclusion in our Societies

 SSSA

-The SSSA Representation and Recognition Task Force provided a report on recommendations for enhanced gender recognition and representation in the Society.
-They are now expanding their focus from gender equity, to highlight an inclusion and diversity review and a gender webpage with information has been developed.
+The SSSA Representation and Recognition Task Force developed a report (2018) on recommendations for enhanced gender recognition and representation in the Society.
+They are planning on expanding their focus from gender equity, to highlight an inclusion and diversity review.

 ASA